This blog post is for all those awesome podcasters out there who have been too nervous to start reaching out to potential business sponsors. 🙋♀️

 Most podcasting sponsorships fall into three general buckets.

 Host-read promotions are considered the most effective kind of podcast promotion.
-Data shows that listeners trust the host and are more tuned in to an ad when a host is reading it, rather than a stranger. 🙂 In fact, some podcast networks and ad marketplaces only offer host-read ads as an option.
+Data shows that listeners trust the host and are more tuned into podcast ads when a host is reading them, rather than a stranger. 🙂 In fact, some podcast networks and ad marketplaces only offer host-read ads as an option.
 Keep this in mind, especially for podcast networks, because you may not get a say in who sponsors your show… in other words, you may not get to have a say in the products or services whose promotions you are reading.

 Have you ever been to a sports event where during one of the game breaks there is some kind of race involving toddlers or small animals?
 Chances are that it was a sponsored segment.
 The announcer probably said something like “Here’s the Fun Run, sponsored by Local Car Dealership XYZ whose motto is “we’ll get you to the finish line.” 🥳